MrSean2d2/grape_expectations/README.md

 ## Build Project
 1. Open a command line interface inside the project directory and run `./gradlew jar` to build a .jar file.
-The file is located at target/wino-1.0.jar
+The file is located at build/libs/wino-1.0.jar

 ## Run App
 1. If you haven't already, Build the project.
-2. Open a command line interface inside the project directory and run `cd target` to change into the target directory.
+2. Open a command line interface inside the project directory and run `cd build/libs` to change into the target directory.
 3. Run the command `java -jar wino-1.0.jar` to open the application.

 ## Configuration